Easter Egg Alternatives: 12 Great Ways to Leave the Eggs for People Who Need to Eat Them

 Fortunately, we have a few good things on our side.

-1. Kids are really resilient--especially if we involve them in problem solving.
+1. Kids are really resilient–especially if we involve them in problem solving.
 I opted to be really straightforward with my child.
-I told her matter-of-factly that the grocery stores are short on eggs this year, so we'd need to find something else to decorate.
-Being that she's six, she instantly and naturally went into creative mode.
-She proceeded to grab a peel of garlic off a clove, wrap it in some packaging tape, and say it would work as an "egg."
+I told her matter-of-factly that the grocery stores are short on eggs this year, so we’d need to find something else to decorate.
+Being that she’s six, she instantly and naturally went into creative mode.
+She proceeded to grab a peel of garlic off a clove, wrap it in some packaging tape, and say it would work as an “egg.”
 So, yeah.
-At my house, we'll be hunting for...you've got it right...wrapped garlic peels this year.
+At my house, we’ll be hunting for…you’ve got it right…wrapped garlic peels this year.
 We have her full enthusiasm and buy-in since it was her idea.
-(I'm still working on my peace with it, truth be told.)
+(I’m still working on my peace with it, truth be told.)
 But garlic it is!

 2. We have lots of Easter egg alternatives at our disposal.
 We can dye other things.
 Some might even look and feel a lot like the real deal.